Menu

 Spring-a-Leak on Castaway Cay

 When they finished sliding at Pelican Plunge, my husband and older daughter walked over to Spring-a-Leak to meet us.
-I wanted our toddler to take a nap, and my six year old wanted to swim in the pools on board the ship one last time.
+I wanted our toddler to take a nap, and my six-year-old wanted to swim in the pools onboard the ship one last time.
+So, we headed back to the Disney Magic.
+One of the good things about going back to the ship early is that the pool deck isn’t busy at all!

-Buena Vista Theater
+Buena Vista Theatre

 Frozen II was scheduled to play in the Buena Vista Theater that afternoon.
-My six year old had been begging to see it again, so I took her to the movie while my husband stayed with our toddler as she napped.
+My six-year-old had been begging to see it again, so I took her to the movie while my husband stayed with our toddler as she napped.

 Popcorn outside Buena Vista Theater